Worried you don’t drink enough water? Look to your meals to help you stay hydrated.

 For breakfast, consider adding berries to your morning cereal or oatmeal.

 Ready for lunch?
-Salad greens are a great source of hydration, says Vanderbilt University Medical Center’s Stacey K. Kendrick, M.S., health educator.
+Salad greens are a great source of hydration, says Stacey Kendrick, M.S., a health educator with more than 20 years of experience in wellness and population health.
 “Aim for bright green leafy lettuces for the most nutrient-rich,” she recommends.

 Other hydrating snack ideas: